Unity is one of the highest values in today’s fractured society.

 The ‘diversity of viewpoint’ that liberals value does not include the right to believe and practice conservative views.

 And the great sin that is held against the conservatives is divisiveness.
-“You must get with the programme.”
+“You must get with the program.”
 “You must stay united to us even though we believe and practice completely different things.”

 To gain the high moral ground at this point, theological liberals will often quote the Bible about unity.
 But they fail to notice three things: that the Biblical passages are about church (congregational) unity not denominational unity; that the Biblical unity is one of common understanding, of doctrine and of godliness not of tolerant relativism; and thirdly that the Bible that they appeal to is the same Bible that on other subjects they spurn as unimportant.